Transform Your Neovim into an IDE: A Step-by-Step Guide

 to confirm completion.select_prev, select_next

-- cycle through item.
+- cycle through the item.
 I set it to ⬆️/⬇️ or Tab/Shift-Tab.scroll_documentation_up, scroll_documentation_down

 - Scroll the documentation up and down.
 I set it toCtrl-b, Ctrl-f